yongyi781/tone-generator/README.md

 ## Features

-* Plays a pure tone of a speicifed frequency.
+* Plays a pure tone of a specified frequency.
 * You can set the frequency by increments of half a semitone, a semitone, or an octave.
 * Includes linear and logarithmic volume slider.